 2. Mid-priced purifiers

 Pictured: some popular (and very good) mid-priced air purifiers that deliver good air cleaning performance while being affordable.
-Many offer different convenience and/or additional air cleaning features.
+Many offer different convenience and air cleaning features.

 Mid-priced air purifiers are some of the best buys for your money and the good quality models are reliable, clean the air well, and have high customer satisfaction.
 This price category of purifiers tends to be very similar in their basic design: a true HEPA filter, a pre-filter (usually with activated carbon coating for odors), and easy maintenance when it’s time to replace the filter.